DiretideCandy/Blade-Symphony-Plugin-Examples/docs/pages/mydoc/kotr_knockback.md

 To push players we need to detect damage, received by them.
 Luckily, Sourcemod libraries have OnTakeDamage event, therefore we don't need to monitor health of players every frame or something like that.

-Action declaration pasted from libraries and prepared for adding pushing:
+Action declaration pasted from libraries with some code prepared for adding pushing:

 ```c
 public Action:OnTakeDamage(victim, &attacker, &inflictor, &Float:damage, &damagetype)